tokirobot/PSI1_Hardware/README.md

   <img src="img/psi1_tokutyouimg.jpg" alt="PSI_real">
 </div>

-You will be required to purchase some metal and other components yourself.
+You should be required to purchase some metal and other components yourself.

 <table>
   <caption>Metal parts that need to be purchased</caption>